luketimothyjones/transcend/README.md

 **Getting started with the ESP8266**

-I highly recommend grabbing a copy of Kolban's ESP8266 guide.
-It's available for free online, but hopefully you'll be persuaded to buy it once you have seen how incredible it is.
+I highly recommend grabbing a copy of [Kolban's ESP8266 guide](http://neilkolban.com/tech/esp8266/).
+It's available for free, but hopefully you'll be persuaded to buy Kolban a well-deserved coffee once you have seen how incredible it is.

 &nbsp;